Biotechnology industry in China

 China has seen double-digit growth in its biotechnology industry and has gone from being one of the slowest to one of the fastest nations in the adoption of new biotechnologies.
 The biotech sector is seen in China and internationally as a core area of national scientific and economic development.
 The main national biotech body in the country is the China National Center for Biotechnology Development.
 The CNCBD is an organization established on November 3, 1983, under the Ministry of Science and Technology with the approval of the State Council.
 CNCBD is the sole national center to coordinate and implement the national S&T program in Biotechnology and Health.

 Industry

-Biotech industry in China started in 1984.
+The biotech industry in China started in 1984.
 By 1997, the number of Chinese biotech companies was about 200.
 In 2000 it was estimated that the number of Chinese biotech companies tripled to 600.
 In 2005 China's biotechnology industry increased to 900 modern biotech companies.
 China's biotech industry registered sales totaling US$2.4 billion in 2000, compared with US$31 million in 1986.

 Development factors

-China's biopharmaceutical industry is gradually expanding due to such favorable factors as China's rapid economic growth, people's higher income, and increasing understanding of and demand for biopharmaceutical.
+China's biopharmaceutical industry is gradually expanding due to such favorable factors as China's rapid economic growth, people's higher income, and increasing understanding of and demand for biopharmaceuticals.
 The biopharmaceutical industry has begun to play a more important role in the national economy, drawing more attention from investors - both private and public.